Meet Our Team

 (209) 522-5103 ext.
 111

 Kathy serves in many leadership roles in the community.
-She is the immediate past chairman of the Modesto Chamber of Commerce, on the Executive Board for the Stanislaus Economic Development and Workforce Alliance; President-elect for Modesto Rotary, and currently provides leadership for the Great Valley Chapter of the American Leadership Forum.
+She is a past chairman of the Modesto Chamber of Commerce, on the Executive Board for the Stanislaus Economic Development and Workforce Alliance; President of Modesto Rotary, and currently provides leadership for the Great Valley Chapter of the American Leadership Forum.
 She also serves on the board for the Boys and Girls Club of Stanislaus County, the Women’s Leadership Council of the United Way of Stanislaus County, and the ALF national board of directors.
 She is a graduate of Modesto Junior College and San Francisco University, where she received her degree in Organizational Behavior.
 She is a Class I graduate of the Great Valley Chapter of ALF.
 Kathy is a lifetime valley resident, and currently resides in Turlock with her husband and two children.

 Community Outreach Specialist

 Jennifer joined the Great Valley Center (GVC) in July 2013 as a Community Outreach Specialist and Certified Educator for Covered California.
 She works on community outreach and education regarding the new Affordable Care Act.
 In addition to working with the GVC, Jennifer also works with Imagen Public Relations as an independent contractor, as well as with the non-profit UNeed2 as a youth computer trainer.
 Prior to joining the GVC, Jennifer worked at the Children’s Crisis Center as a case manager responsible for enrolling clients into the respite program as well as the Homeless Prevention and Rapid Re-housing Program.